AlexanderFamous/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The 3-new_owner script helps to change the owner of a file 'hello' to betty from root The 4-empty writes ascript that creates an empty file. a script that adds execute permission to the owner of the file
+The 3-new_owner script helps to change the owner of a file 'hello' to betty from root The 4-empty writes ascript that creates an empty file. a script that adds execute permission to the owner of the file a script that changes multiple permission in a file